 1. Is the memory care center designed to accommodate “safe wandering”?

-Wandering is a normal symptom in people with dementia60 percent of those with advanced dementia exhibit the behavior.
+Wandering is a normal symptom in people with dementia — 60 percent of those with advanced dementia exhibit the behavior.
 Surprisingly to some, modern standards of care encourage monitored wandering in safe spaces, as it may help to preserve and extend memory and cognitive function.

 Marjorie P. Lee’s memory care suite, for example, features wide, brightly lit and unobstructed corridors.
 Residents are not physically or chemically restrained; they’re free to walk about, engage with their surroundings, with the staff and with each other.
+Residents also enjoy a walking club where staff members walk along with memory care residents throughout the beautiful campus.

 But they’re also closely monitored for safety.
 Staff members are close at hand to render any necessary assistance, to soothe or calm a resident who becomes disoriented, to provide therapeutic interventions, and keep your loved one’s out of harm’s way.